We’ll change your altitude !!

 Incorporated in 1832 as the Town of Carroll, the town includes the villages of Twin Mountain, Bretton Woods, Fabyans and Crawfords.
 The earliest settlers farmed the fertile soil, felled the mighty forests, and angled for trout in the Ammonoosuc River and its tributaries.

-New Hampshire Turnpike, connecting Portland, Maine to the Connecticut River Valley, made stagecoach travel possible.
+Early visitors explored the region on foot or on horseback, and by 1806, construction of the 10th New Hampshire Turnpike, connecting Portland, Maine to the Connecticut River Valley, made stagecoach travel possible.
 As visiting writers and artists described their experiences to the public, a tourism industry that continues today was born.

 Linking points east and west, the arrival of the Boston, Concord & Montreal Railroad in 1875 and the Portland & Ogdensburg Railroad a year later, opened up passenger service to a world eager to enjoy the hospitality of the Grand Hotels and the smaller inns and lodging establishments.
 Four logging railroads and the now extinct towns of Livermore, Carrigain and Zealand supported a thriving timber market.